owen2/kata-checkout-order-total/README.md

 # Checkout Order Total Kata

+## To build and test:

+You'll need the .net core runtime/sdk installed.

+In the KataPos folder:
+`dotnet build` to build

+In the KataPos.Test folder:
+`dotnet test` to test

+## Introduction

 You have been contracted to write part of a grocery point-of-sale system.
 Your job is to implement the business logic to calculate the pre-tax total price as items are scanned or entered at checkout.

 Many items are sold at an "eaches" price.
 For example, a can of soup sells for $1.89 each.